 HOTLINK has one of the best connection in Malaysia.
 Sadly they DO NOT sell unlimited data.
 So we bought the Sim Card for 10 RM and 6 GB for one month 35 RM (≃10€), and then we recharged every day 2GB twice a day for 6 RM (≃1,30€).

 Data in Malaysia is not as cheap as in Thailand, and we definitely need more!

-So far, in the hostels we have been to, the wifi was working OK if you use your phone.
-For using your computer it’s just SH**!!!!
+So far, in the hostels we have been the wifi was working OK if you use your phone.
+For connecting to your computer it’s just SH**!!!!
 Fortunately, we have a mobile router to connect our computers and phones.
 We insert the local Sim Card and it gives us a reliable internet connection.
 The mobile router we use is the Netgear Air Card 810, we definitely recommend it!

 MUST SEE IN GEORGE TOWN